Dead Car Battery Fix: Easy Steps That Work [2026]

 Clean Terminals Frequently

-After cleaning, apply a thin layer of petroleum jelly or dielectric grease on the terminals to prevent future corrosion and maintain a secure connection.
+Apply a thin layer of dielectric grease to the terminals after cleaning.
+This prevents future corrosion and keeps connections secure.

 Secure Battery Connections